volodymyrhudyma/blog/content/blog/replace-all-string-occurrences-in-javascript.md

 console.log(replaceAll(str, "_", "-"));
 ```

-While this method is good, there are better alternatives, let's take a look at them.
+Although this method is good, there are better alternatives, let's look at them.

 ## Method: replace()

-JavaScript contains built-in **string.replace(regExp/search, value)** method, which takes a [Regular Expression](/2020-05-10-regular-expressions-in-javascript/) or a **search** string as the first argument and the **value** as the second, and replaces occurrences of a Regular Expression in a string with the **value**.
+JavaScript includes a built-in **string.replace(regExp/search, value)** method that takes a [Regular Expression](/2020-05-10-regular-expressions-in-javascript/) or **search** string as the first argument and the **value** as the second, and replaces occurrences of a Regular Expression in a string with the **value**.

 Let's try to use it: